 Colin Sullivan and Mark Hellar for guidance

-The Jyun Jyun Show was an event that honored cross-cultural ancestry and nature through exciting multi-media, interactive performances.
+ANiMA was a performance that honored cross-cultural ancestry and nature through exciting multi-media, interactive performances.
 Local Seattle performers joined up with Bay Area artists to perform live music with projected animation, shadow dancing and puppetry, while utilizing cutting-edge new media to bring this fully interactive and immersive experience to life.

 The Oracle is an interactive installation that is based on the Yi Jing.
 Audience members enter a fully immersive altar and receive a custom reading in the form of animations and music.
 This was a collaboration between the artists missTANGQ and Jyun Jyun.

 As the creative technologist I helped inform how the audience would interact with the alter and the logic behind the custom reader.

 University of Phoenix was lacking an online brand portal which lead to inconsistencies across projects due to old printed brand guidelines.
 Here is a glimpse into the finished project.